 The loading bar indicates that the system is checking and loading macOS from the startup disk.
 It involves macOS structure, corn components, file system, security chip, etc.

-However, if something is not going well, the progress bar will get stuck.
+However, if something is not going well, the progress bar will get frozen at startup.
 For instance, the updated software is not compatible with your Mac models.
 Or the file system of the startup disk is corrupted after an unforeseen shutdown.

 No matter what the reason is, this issue will prevent you from booting up your Mac.